 Mr. Baris counsels independent directors on governance issues.
 He also advises mutual funds and investment advisers on mergers and acquisitions, reorganizations, compliance, exemptive applications and innovative regulatory issues.
 He has advised fund administrators and custodians on a wide range of contractual and operational issues.

-Mr. Baris was recently recognized as an elite “Leading Lawyer” by the Legal 500 US 2013 guide to outstanding lawyers nationwide and has twice been nominated, in 2012 and 2010, for “Independent Fund Counsel of the Year” by Fund Directions (Institutional Investor).
-He is listed in Best Lawyers in America (2008-2015) for his work in corporate law, mutual funds law and financial services regulation law, as well as in Chambers USA 2009-2013, Legal 500 US 2009-2013, New York Super Lawyers (Securities and Corporate Finance) 2006-2013 and Super Lawyers Business Edition 2011.
+Mr. Baris is ranked in “Band 2” in the National Investment Funds – Registered Funds category of the Chambers USA 2015 guide.
+He has also been recognized as a “Leading Lawyer” by the Legal 500 US 2014 guide to outstanding lawyers nationwide and has twice been nominated, in 2012 and 2010, for “Independent Fund Counsel of the Year” by Fund Directions (Institutional Investor).
+He is listed in Best Lawyers in America (2008-2015) for his work in corporate law, mutual funds law and financial services regulation law, as well as in Chambers USA 2009-2015, Legal 500 US 2009-2014, New York Super Lawyers (Securities and Corporate Finance) 2006-2013 and Super Lawyers Business Edition 2011.
 Mr. Baris was nominated for the “Fund Titan” Award (Outside Counsel Category) by Ignites.com in 2008.
+Chambers USA 2015 notes that Mr. Baris “receives extensive praise from clients who appreciate his ‘significant knowledge of this practice area, significant experience, and terrific responsiveness.’"

 Mr. Baris serves as vice chair of the Committee on Federal Regulation of Securities of the American Bar Association’s Business Law Section.
 Previously, he served as chair of the Subcommittee on Investment Companies and Investment Advisers from 2003-2009, and vice chair from 1999-2003 and 2009-2012.
 He also serves as a member of the Board of Advisors of The Review of Securities & Commodities Regulation and as chair of the Task Force on Investment Company Use of Derivatives and Leverage of the Committee on Federal Regulation of Securities.